Double Moonsault:

 "After Trevor, I never hit it on anyone again, and that was my personal preference.
 It messed me up for a bit.
 I had no problem still hitting the move and landing on the mat.
 I could still hit it cleanly with them rolling away.
 Several wrestlers asked me to land on them with it, but I didn't want to feel like that again.
 I don't want to hurt anyone."

-Years later, following an ACL reconstruction, Andrew also crossed paths with Ricochet in PWG at the Reseda National Guard Armory.
+Years later, following an ACL reconstruction, Andrew also crossed paths with Ricochet in PWG.
 The two had a compelling match in which Everett fought to prove himself as the top high flyer in the game.
-Nearing the end of the bout, he heads to the top rope for the Double Moonsault.
+He heads to the top rope for the Double Moonsault in the climax of the match.
 With a repaired ACL, he takes flight for the two rotations, made even more impressive by the inclusion of a knee brace.

 Video credit: Pro Wrestling Guerrilla